AliceOrwell/TSW-Guides/Preparing for Nightmare Raids.md

 >
 > **Monitor recommendations**: Raid Group
 >
 > **Purpose**: Monitor stacks on the tanks.
-If you already monitor stacks in Elite raid then you may want to update your existing string.
+If you already monitor stacks in Elite raid then you'll need to update your existing string.

 ----------